-- Rope, cable, tilt, lean, and flexible steering columns are prohibited. - A minimum clearance of 300mm is required between the riders face and the steering controls. - The rider must have continuous positive control without the need for regular adjustment. - Adjustable steering columns must be fitted with a secure/ positive locking mechanism, i.e. a bolt and locknut or over-centre locking clip. - Adjustable steering columns cannot be fixed using Pins and R clips. - Rear wheel steer vehicles can be designed and constructed by teams, provided that a submission is made to the Scrutineering team and adequate prototyping is carried out prior to the event.
+- Rope, cable, tilt, lean, rear wheel only steering systems and flexible steering columns are prohibited. - A minimum clearance of 300mm is required between the riders face and the steering wheel. - The rider must have continuous positive control without the need for regular adjustment. - Adjustable steering columns must be fitted with a secure/ positive locking mechanism, i.e. a bolt and locknut.
+Over centre clamps, or pins and R clips are not permitted.

-Freedom from Binding and Fouling
+5.2 Freedom from Binding and Fouling